ShanMeister/ShanMeister/README.md

 I’m DanielMao, a software engineer with a background in cybersecurity, machine learning, and GenAI.
 I’m currently focused on developing systems that integrate AI capabilities.

-🎯 Grinding in coding and fitness
+🎯 Grinding in coding, tennis, and fitness

 💻 Coding with Python, Java, and C++